Chinxeleer/password_manager/README.md

 # password_manager

-Chinxeleer is a password manager created using Rust lang and Diesel ORM engine using postgres as my database.
+Chinxeleer is a password manager created using [Rust](https://www.rust-lang.org/) and [Diesel ORM engine](https://diesel.rs/) using postgres as my database.

 ## How to use?